 Technical Airborne Components - On April 27, 2021, TransDigm completed the divestiture of the Technical Airborne Components business ("TAC") to Searchlight Capital Partners for approximately \$40 million in cash.
 TAC was included in TransDigm's Airframe segment.
-TAC did not meet the criteria to be classified as held for sale as of January 2, 2021.

 The net gain on sale recognized in fiscal 2021 as a result of the ScioTeq and TREALITY and TAC divestitures was approximately \$68 million, which was classified as a component of gain on sale of businesses-net within the condensed consolidated statements of income during the third quarter of fiscal 2021.
+During the second quarter of fiscal 2022, the Company received approximately \$3 million in cash proceeds related to a final working capital settlement for the ScioTeq and TREALITY divestiture.
+These proceeds are classified as a component of other income in the condensed consolidated statements of income.

-Racal Acoustics - On January 29, 2021, TransDigm completed the divestiture of the Racal Acoustics business ("Racal") to Invisio Communications AB ("Invisio") for approximately \$20 million in cash.
-During the first quarter of fiscal 2021, the Company determined Racal met the criteria to be classified as held for sale.
-Therefore, the assets and liabilities of Racal, which were not material, have been presented as held for sale in other assets, accrued and other current liabilities and other non-current liabilities, respectively, in the condensed consolidated balance sheets as of January 2, 2021.
+Racal Acoustics - On January 29, 2021, TransDigm completed the divestiture of the Racal Acoustics business ("Racal") to Invisio Communications AB for approximately \$20 million in cash.
 Racal was acquired by TransDigm as part of its acquisition of Esterline in March 2019 and was included in TransDigm's Non-aviation segment.
+The gain on sale recognized in the second quarter of fiscal 2021 as a result of the divestiture was immaterial and classified as a component of other income in the condensed consolidated statements of income.

-Avista, Inc. - On November 17, 2020, TransDigm completed the divestiture of the Avista, Inc. business ("Avista") to Belcan, LLC ("Belcan") for approximately \$8 million in cash.
+Avista, Inc. - On November 17, 2020, TransDigm completed the divestiture of the Avista, Inc. business ("Avista") to Belcan, LLC for approximately \$8 million in cash.
 Avista was acquired by TransDigm as part of its acquisition of Esterline in March 2019 and was included in TransDigm's Airframe segment.
-The gain on sale recognized in the first quarter of fiscal 2021 as a result of the divestiture was immaterial and classified as a component of gain on sale of businesses-net within the condensed consolidated statements of income.
+The gain on sale recognized in the first quarter of fiscal 2021 as a result of the divestiture was immaterial and classified as a component of other income in the condensed consolidated statements of income.

 Souriau-Sunbank Connection Technologies - On December 20, 2019, TransDigm completed the divestiture of the Souriau-Sunbank Connection Technologies business ("Souriau-Sunbank") to Eaton Corporation plc ("Eaton") for approximately \$920 million.
 Souriau-Sunbank was acquired by TransDigm as part of its acquisition of Esterline in March 2019 and was included in TransDigm's Non-aviation segment.
-During the first quarter of fiscal 2022, the Company received approximately \$1 million from Eaton related to a final working capital settlement from the Souriau-Sunbank divestiture.
+During the first quarter of fiscal 2022, the Company received approximately \$1 million in cash proceeds related to a final working capital settlement for the Souriau-Sunbank divestiture.
 These proceeds are classified as income from discontinued operations, net of tax, in the condensed consolidated statements of income.